-I know not: but I am sure 'tis safer to Avoid what's grown than question how 'tis born.
-If, therefore you dare trust my honesty,- That lies enclosed in this trunk, which you Shall bear along impawn'd,-away to-night.
-Your followers I will whisper to the business; And will, by twos and threes, at several posterns, Clear them o' the city: for myself, I'll put My fortunes to your service, which are here By this discovery lost.
-Be not uncertain; For, by the honour of my parents, I Have utter'd truth: which if you seek to prove, I dare not stand by; nor shall you be safer Than one condemn'd by the king's own mouth, thereon His execution sworn.
+I know not: but I am sure 'tis safer to

+Avoid what's grown than question how 'tis born.

+If therefore you dare trust my honesty,

+That lies enclosed in this trunk, which you

+Shall bear along impawn'd, away tonight.

+Your followers I will whisper to the business,

+And will by twos and threes, at several posterns,

+Clear them o' th' city.
+For myself, I'll put

+My fortunes to your service, which are here

+By this discovery lost.
+Be not uncertain,

+For, by the honour of my parents, I

+Have utter'd truth: which if you seek to prove,

+I dare not stand by; nor shall you be safer

+Than one condemned by the king's own mouth,

+Thereon his execution sworn.

-I do believe thee; I saw his heart in his face.
-Give me thy hand; Be pilot to me, and thy places shall Still neighbour mine.
-My ships are ready, and My people did expect my hence departure Two days ago.-This jealousy Is for a precious creature: as she's rare, Must it be great; and, as his person's mighty, Must it be violent; and as he does conceive He is dishonour'd by a man which ever Profess'd to him, why, his revenges must In that be made more bitter.
-Fear o'ershades me; Good expedition be my friend, and comfort The gracious queen, part of this theme, but nothing Of his ill-ta'en suspicion!
-Come, Camillo; I will respect thee as a father, if Thou bear'st my life off hence: let us avoid.
+I do believe thee.

+I saw his heart in 's face.
+Give me thy hand, Be pilot to me, and thy places shall Still neighbour mine.
+My ships are ready, and My people did expect my hence departure Two days ago.
+This jealousy Is for a precious creature: as she's rare, Must it be great; and, as his person's mighty, Must it be violent; and as he does conceive He is dishonour'd by a man which ever Profess'd to him, why, his revenges must In that be made more bitter.
+Fear o'ershades me.
+Good expedition be my friend, and comfort The gracious queen, part of his theme, but nothing Of his ill-ta'en suspicion!
+Come, Camillo, I will respect thee as a father if Thou bear'st my life off hence.
+Let us avoid.

 It is in mine authority to command

 The keys of all the posterns: please your highness

-To take the urgent hour: come, sir, away.
+To take the urgent hour.
+Come, sir, away.